beark/ftl/docs/Monoid.md

   ```
   as basis for the monoid operation.
 * For all monoids _M1_, _M2_, ..., _Mn_, `std::tuple<M1, M2, ..., Mn>`, is a monoid by simply applying element-wise identity or monoid operations as apropriate.
+* For any monoid _M_, `std::future<M>` is also a monoid, where the identity is a future of _M_'s identity, and the binary operation is a future of _M_'s binary operation.

-In addition to the above, the following ftl-defined types have monoid instances:
+In addition to the above, the following FTL-defined types have monoid instances:
 * `ftl::ord` is a monoid, using `ftl::ord::Eq` as identity, and the following for the binary operation:
   ```
   a • b <=>